 Upon getting sober in late 2009/early 2010, I set out on a journey to heal.
 This resulted in unearthing the lies I believed about myself.
 Furthermore, it involved identifying where these lies came in.
 Finally, it involved trading them in for truths.

 Through a series of exercises in 12-step programs, I was able to change my mindset.
 If I can do it, you can too.

 When our mind is operating healthily, we can be intentional with our money choices.
 Why?
 Because if we win the battle in our mind and know who we are, we don’t need to buy stuff to feel complete.
 Furthermore, if we reduce stress with exercise, we also don’t need to buy things/experiences that we perceive as stress reducers.

 I talked about letting go of resentments in my article, Surprising Amends.
 Resentments can keep us in a sick state mentally.

-“Forgiveness is the fragrance the violet sheds on the heal that crushes it.” – Mark Twain
+“Forgiveness is the fragrance the violet sheds on the heel that crushes it.” – Mark Twain

 I’m not saying it’s easy to forgive.
 Nothing really worth going after is easy.
 Forgiveness is another example of something being simple but not easy.

 When we are able to forgive (and receive forgiveness) we gain the capacity to allow for more love into our lives.
 Additionally, we create space in our minds for a new story to tell ourselves.

 I understand that some people have had atrocious acts committed against themselves.
 These acts may seem unforgivable.
 I want to remind you that forgiving does not mean accepting unacceptable behavior.
 Abuse is never acceptable.
 If you are reading this and are currently in an abusive situation, please call 911.
 There are resources and services which can help you.
 If there is any way I can help, please send me a message.

 Steps to take in letting go